Diagnosing patients with Interstitial Lung Disease

 Urea and Electrolytes To assess kidney function, especially important if ILD is suspected to be caused by systemic vasculitis or autoimmune disease.

-B-type natriuretic peptide To help diagnose and manage heart failure
+B-type natriuretic peptide To help diagnose and manage heart failure.

-Vitamin D and Calcium Levels Hypercalcaemia and abnormal vitamin D metabolism are sometimes seen in sarcoidosis
+Vitamin D and Calcium Levels Hypercalcaemia and abnormal vitamin D metabolism are sometimes seen in sarcoidosis.

 Chest x ray and/or high resolution CT scan

 Fibrosis is not always evident on chest x-ray in early disease, but may have a hazy or patchy appearance.
+A normal chest x-ray does not exclude ILD.

 HRCT provides detailed images of the lung parenchyma and can reveal patterns of fibrosis, inflammation, or ground-glass opacities, which are key for diagnosing the specific types of ILD and assess the extent of lung damage.